Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Season Stats

-- Everett (seven red zone targets) has been the recipient of 14.0% of his team's 50 red zone pass attempts.
+- Everett has seen the ball thrown his way seven times in the red zone this season, 14.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Everett's matchup with the Cardinals.